usgin/usgin-geoportal-specs/README.md

 ```

-*NOTE:* In order for the USGIN 19115 profile to work thorouly on all ISO metadata it should replace the ISO 19115 and ISO 19115-2 profiles in the geoportal-server.
+*NOTE:* In order for the USGIN 19115 profile to work thoroughly on all ISO metadata it should replace the ISO 19115 and ISO 19115-2 profiles in the geoportal-server.
 Remove the ISO 19115 and ISO 19115-2 definitions from the schemas file, and place the USGIN ISO 19115 definitions at the beginning of the file after the first <schemas> element.
 If an example is needed, review the schemas.xml file that comes with this package.
 All definition files do not, and should not be removed.

 #### STEP 03: Adding Properties into the gpt.properties File